 - Weak passwords

 The bad guys have a full arsenal of tools to brute force a website with weak passwords.
-In this short video, we show how easy it is to break into a website by using dictionary attacks:
+In this short video, we show how easy it is to break into a website that doesn’t use a firewall:

 My Site Was Hacked